engmurilocorreia/TNB-Autonomous-Navigation/README.md

 ## 1. Overview

 Detecting anomalies and classifying maneuvers in autonomous robots/vehicles requires handling the **temporal dependency** in sensor data.
 Classic **Naive Bayes** assumes feature independence, which breaks down for time series.
-In TNB we model each reading conditional on the previous one using a **first-order autoregressive (AR(1))** model.
+In TNB, we model each reading conditionally on the previous one using a **first-order autoregressive (AR(1))** model.
+This results in an interpretable, mathematically sound, and extremely lightweight algorithm ($>1000$ Hz on standard CPUs), ideal for edge devices.

 ---